ewjoachim/pypitoken/docs/howto.rst

         return Http403()

-`ValidationError` and `LoadError` should always come with an English readable message, suitable for being shown to the user.
+`ValidationError` and `LoaderError` should always come with an English readable message, suitable for being shown to the user.

 If you find a case where the exception is not as helpful as it should be, and you